 t <- (mean(x) - nullHypothesis) / (sd(x) / sqrt(length(x)))

-When looking at a t-statistic, realize from this ratio that it is describing the number of standard deviations (standard errors) the mean is from the null hypothesis.
-Large positive values would indicate that the observed mean is much larger than the null, values near zero would indicate that the mean and the null hypothesis are essentially the same, and negative values indicate a mean smaller than the null hypothesis.
-This also means that we can compare t scores from very different situations, where the mean, the hypothesis, and the variation in the data could be greatly different.
+The t-statistic has an intuitive interpretation: it is the difference (distance) between our observed and hypothesized means, scaled by (divided by) the uncertainty in the sample mean (the standard error).
+Large positive values indicate that the observed mean is much larger than the null hypothesis; values near zero would indicate that the mean and the null hypothesis are essentially the same, and negative values indicate a mean smaller than the null hypothesis.
+This standard scaling lets us compare t-scores from very different situations, where the mean, the hypothesis, and the variation in the data could be greatly different.
 Become comfortable with interpreting t-scores as this scaled ratio: it measures standard deviations from the expectation.

-The t-distribution looks like a standard normal distribution in that it has a mean of zero and bell shape.
-It differs in that the t-distribution is slightly wider (almost imperceptibly in some cases).
-The t-distribution becomes progressively wider as the sample size decreases, owing to the uncertainty in estimating the variation from a small sample.
-When the sample size is large (over 100), the t-distribution is almost indistinguishable from a normal distribution, that is, it converges to a normal distribution.
+The t-distribution looks like a standard normal distribution in that it has a mean of zero and a bell shape.
+It differs in that the t-distribution is slightly wider than a normal distribution, often almost imperceptibly so.
+The t-distribution becomes progressively wider than a normal distribution as the sample size decreases, owing to the uncertainty in estimating the variation from a small sample, but it retains a bell shape.
+When the sample size is large (over 100), the t-distribution is almost indistinguishable from a normal distribution; that is, it converges to a normal distribution.

 A more formal way of saying this is that the shape of a t-distribution is controlled by the degrees of freedom, symbolized by the Greek letter nu (ν).
-In general, the degrees of freedom equals the sample size (n) minus the number of estimated parameters, that is, the parameters that had to be estimated before the statistic could be calculated.
-Here, we had to estimate s from the sample, so we have therefore estimated one parameter, thus n-1 degrees of freedom.
+In general, the degrees of freedom equal the sample size (n) minus the number of estimated parameters, that is, the parameters that had to be estimated before the statistic could be calculated.
+Here, we had to estimate the population standard deviation with the sample standard deviation (s), so we have therefore estimated one parameter; thus, we have n-1 degrees of freedom.

-Fun facts: William Gosset published the t-test in 1908 under the pseudonym of Student.
-Ronald Fisher, an influential statistician we will encounter repeatedly in this course, promoted the test as Student’s t-test.
+Fun fact: William Gosset published the t-test in 1908 under the pseudonym of Student.
 While working at the Guinness Brewery in Ireland, Gosset developed the t-test to evaluate the quality of small batches of grain.
 We owe all this to beer.
+Ronald Fisher, an influential statistician we will encounter repeatedly in this course, promoted the test as Student’s t-test.

 Placing confidence limits or performing a hypothesis test on a mean uses R’s t.test() function.
-Here, let’s simulate some data (x) and construct a confidence interval on the mean.
-We use simulated data here because you can see what the population mean actually is, and you can to compare it to the results.
-In your work, you will of course use your data instead of simulated data.
+Here, we will simulate some data (x) and construct a confidence interval on the mean.
+We use simulated data here because you can see what the population mean actually is, and you can compare it to the results.

 x <- rnorm(n=13, mean=12.2, sd=1.8) t.test(x)